 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-Although his early work was influenced by the Bengal School, he soon began depicting unconventional subjects.
-At Kala Bhavana, he studied under sculptor Deviprasad Roy Chowdhury and encountered the works of European avant-garde artists and sculptors.
-He also developed an interest in the labouring body in sculpture in the works of French sculptors Edouard Lanteri and Antoine Bourdelle and the treatment of materials such as bronze by Auguste Rodin.
-Another significant influence in Baij’s interests in rural subjects was the work of American sculptor Jacob Epstein, who incorporated methods such as rock-drills in his sculptures — a forerunner to Baij’s own experiments with cement, reinforced concrete and rubble in his works.
-Facilitating a deeper engagement with Tagore’s ideas, Baij’s work also began to reflect the influences of Humanism.
+At Kala Bhavana, he studied under the sculptor Deviprasad Roy Chowdhury and encountered the works of European avant-garde artists and sculptors.
+He also developed an interest in the labouring body in sculpture in the works of French sculptors Edouard Lanteri and Antoine Bourdelle and the use of materials such as bronze by Auguste Rodin.
+Another significant influence in Baij’s treatment of rural subjects was the work of American sculptor Jacob Epstein, who incorporated methods such as rock-drills in his sculptures — a forerunner to Baij’s own experiments with reinforced concrete and rubble in his works.
+Facilitating a deeper engagement with Tagore’s ideas, Baij’s work also began to reflect the influences of Humanism

-The Santhal community who lived on the outskirts of Shantiniketan were some of Baij’s earliest subjects and inspired two of his monumental sculptures — Santhal Family and Mill Call — which subverted the established norms of sculpture, which followed Romantic styles with delicate features.
-The backgrounds in his works feature thick impasto strokes that create a sense of the figures being knitted onto them.
+The Santhal community that lived on the outskirts of Shantiniketan was one of Baij’s earliest subjects and inspired two of his monumental sculptures — Santhal Family (1938) and Mill Call (1956) — which subverted the established norms of sculpture and followed Romantic styles with delicate features.
+Additionally, the backgrounds in his works at the time featured thick impasto strokes that create a sense of the figures being knitted onto them.
 Baij also produced multiple portraits, including Pramod Ganguli (1935), Rabindranath Tagore (1940) and Binodini (1948/1949), often representing the whole body as opposed to just the bust in order to give the viewer a better sense of the subject.
-In 1955, he was invited by the Government of India to make two sculptures of a yaksha and yakshi for the building of the Reserve Bank of India, New Delhi.
+In 1943, he also produced the sculpture Famine to document the horrors of the famine that had ravaged Bengal in the same year.
+In 1955, he was invited by the Indian government to make two sculptures of a yaksha and yakshi for the building of the Reserve Bank of India, New Delhi.

-Baij showed his work at the Salon des Réalités Nouvelles (1950) and the Salon de Mai (1951), Paris; Birla Academy of Art & Culture, Kolkata (1972); and the National Gallery of Modern Art (NGMA), New Delhi (2012, 2020).
+Baij’s work has been displayed at the Salon des Réalités Nouvelles (1950) and the Salon de Mai (1951), Paris; Birla Academy of Art & Culture, Kolkata (1972); and the National Gallery of Modern Art, New Delhi (NGMA) (2012, 2020).
 In 1970, he received the Padma Bhushan for his pioneering contribution to Indian art, and in 1976, he was made a fellow of the Lalit Kala Akademi and conferred the honorary doctoral degree of Desikottama by Visva-Bharati University.
-His works are part of the permanent collections of NGMA as well as other public and private collections.
+Baij’s works are part of the permanent collections of NGMA as well as other public and private collections.
+In 1984, a bronze bust of Rabindranath Tagore, fashioned from a 1940 study of the poet by Baij, was installed on the shores of the lake Balaton in Hungary on a promenade named after the poet.
+The sculpture, which was meant to commemorate Tagore’s stay in the city in 1926, faced heavy criticism for being an inauthentic image of the poet — Tagore looked pensive and unlike any other popular image of himself.
+In the early 2000s, the sculpture was replaced by an Academic Realist sculpture of the poet.

 Baij died in Kolkata in 1980.